24 Books Like the Hunger Games to Devour Now

 Books Like the Hunger Games: Trilogies

-In this trilogy, Chicago society is divided into factions that are each dedicated to a certain virtue.
-Candor, Abnegation, Dauntless, Amity and Erudite.
+In this trilogy, Chicago society is divided into factions dedicated to a particular virtue: Candor, Abnegation, Dauntless, Amity, and Erudite.
 On a selected day, all 16-year-olds gather to choose their faction.

-Beatrice must make the choice between staying with her family and becoming who she was meant to be.
-This first book in the trilogy is unlike anything that I had read before.
+Beatrice must choose between staying with her family and becoming who she was meant to be.
+This first book in the trilogy is unlike anything I had read.
 It drew me in and kept me turning the pages until the end.
-Of course, nothing is really as it seems in this dystopian YA Fantasy that is perfect for a list of books like The Hunger Games.
+Of course, nothing is as it seems in this dystopian YA Fantasy.

 The Uglies by Scott Westerfeld